afnanenayet/afnan.io/content/about.md

 ### Professional

-- Quantitative Research Engineer on Global Quantitative Strategies (GQS) at Citadel
+* Quantitative Research Engineer on Global Quantitative Strategies (GQS) at Citadel (current)
-- Software engineer at Blend Labs on the infrastructure team (2019 - 2020)
+* Software engineer at Blend Labs on the infrastructure team (2019 - 2020)
-- Interned at Capital One doing machine learning work with Payments API team (2018)
+* Interned at Capital One doing machine learning work with Payments API team (2018)
-- Interned for Blend Labs on the infrastructure team (2017)
+* Interned for Blend Labs on the infrastructure team (2017)
-- Interned at Microsoft on the Windows core quality team (2015)
+* Interned at Microsoft on the Windows core quality team (2015)

 ### Academic